 Priv runs on the 64-bit hexa-core Qualcomm Snapdragon 808 processor, backed by Adreno 418 graphics processor, 3GB of RAM and 32GB of internal storage.
 The memory of the Priv is expandable by up to 2 TB, so there will be no “not enough storage” issues with this high-end phone.
 And what makes it special is the Android 5.1 Lollipop operating system where the phone runs.
 (BlackBerry Priv is scheduled to get updated to the Android 6.0 Marshmallow in the next year).

 The battery that powers this phone is an expanded non-removable 3,410 mAh unit capable of powering the phone for up to 24-hours in talk time.
 For the users in the United States, it supports Wireless Charging technology while those in other parts of the world can pair it with Qualcomm Quick Charge 2.0 technology.

 BlackBerry Priv is launched as the most secure Android-powered smartphone.
 Its DTEK app scans your apps and networks, making sure that no private data is being shared.
-It has access to camera, microphone, location and personal data, disallowing any third party app or network to takeover their data.
+It has access to the camera, microphone, location, and personal data, disallowing any third party app or network to take over the data.

 You can hit up and pre-order a Priv for yourself at the BlackBerry website or for $699 unlocked.
 For the U.S customers, an At&T version of the phone is available for purchases for $24.67 per month two-year contract.
 The AT&T plan brings the total price to $740, a little bit more expensive.
 For $699 you can get the BlackBerry Priv unlocked at B&H retailer as well.